 When crop prices are low, producers are looking for ways to reduce production costs.
 One possibility is to reduce the application rate of herbicides.
 Under certain environmental conditions and with certain weed species or weed complexes, specific herbicides can be applied below the manufacturer's suggested use rate without sacrificing weed control.
 However, growers are cautioned that herbicides applied at reduced rates often do not control weeds adequately when environmental conditions (soil moisture in particular) do not favor herbicide activity.
 Applying herbicides at reduced rates to large weeds or weeds that are "hardened" often results in poor control as well.
-Weeds can also be more difficult to control if they were injured by herbicide with previous treatment.
-Using reduced rates will require that growers apply herbicides in a more timely manner and when weeds are not stressed.
+Weeds can also be more difficult to control if they were injured by herbicides in a more timely manner and when weeds are not stressed.
 Regardless of the previously mentioned factors relative to reduced rates, manufacturers of herbicides will not back up their products when they are applied below the suggested use rate.
 Liability falls exclusively to the grower.